directus-labs/guest-authoring/copy-this-template-directory/index.md

 Choose `New version`, then click `Deploy`.

-The URL of the web app should stay the same (if you updated the current deployment and didn't create new deployment)

 ***

 &nbsp;

 ### Summary and Next Steps

-todo: summary.
+We created Automation Flows in Directus to send updates from the collection of items to Google Apps Script, which will create events in the Calendar.
+And vice versa, this Script will check if a new event is added or updated in the Calendar and call Directus automation Flow to reflect these changes in Directus items.

 Everything is set to fully automatic two-way sync.
-You can try it by adding items in Directus and adding events in the Calendar.

 You can check logs in the log panel for each of  Directus Flows.
 And you can check spreadsheet `log` sheet.